Alice Ivy: 2019–2020: Don't Sleep

-2021–present: New singles
+2021–present: Do What Makes You Happy

 On 28 July 2021, Alice Ivy was featured on "Someone Stranger" by Georgia Maq the singer, songwriter and guitarist for Camp Cope.
 Alice Ivy begun teasing a new single from 8 October, collaborating with Brisbane-based pop artist Sycco and American bassist Nick Movshon.
 Their single "Weakness" was released on 22 October with an accompanying music video directed by Dom Gould.
 The single and music video were recorded separately in Brisbane and Melbourne due to COVID-19 lock-down restrictions.
 Airlock Studios in Brisbane, and XO Studios in Melbourne.

+On 23 June 2023, Ivy released "Howlin' At the New Moon" and announced her third studio album, Do What Makes You Happy.

 Musical style

 Alice Ivy lists her influences as Marvin Gaye, Diana Ross and Etta James.
 Other influences include The Avalanches, J Dilla, Onra, Anderson Paak, Mark Ronson.
 Her sound has also been likened to Gramatik, L'Orange and Curtis Mayfield.
-She says that soul and Motown music inspired her to explore music production, and these influences particularly shine through on her 2020 single "Weakness."
+She says that soul and Motown music inspired her to explore music production, and these influences particularly shine through on her 2020 single "Weakness".